dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/nmidps.md

 #####This week I did for the first time!
 I wrote JAVA!

 The project structure looks like this: the Core and the Interface.
 The core contains the calculator logic.
 The Interface contains the UI - graphical/visual part of the calculator, with which the user will interract.
-######What about the work flow?Actually, that was done in the following way: I made an artefact(JAR) of the Logic part and icluded in the newly created project, where I implemented the UI.
+######What about the work flow?
+Actually, that was done in the following way: I made an artefact(JAR) of the Logic part and icluded in the newly created project, where I implemented the UI.
 Moreover, same procedure was done for the lastly created project.
 Thus, I obtained a JAR file runnable on more platforms.<br />
 Don`t forget to visit my github repository to see the code. ;)

 ####Conclusion:
 This laboratory work was really-really interesting.
 What made it so interesting to me?
 Of course writing the report and dividing the project in two parts - the gui and the logic tiers.
 This is my first java trial.
-I`ve never tried java, not even to write an app or something like that.
-At some point, I realized i`ve done bidlocode.
-So I decided I`l rewrite it from scratch.
+I've never tried java, not even to write an app or something like that.
+At some point, I realized I've done bidlocode.
+So I decided I'll rewrite it from scratch.
 It was painfully, but I did it.
-Of course in the end I still obtained bidlocode, but at least it`s less now(lines of code ) :D. It`s really nice that what we learn at the course helps us to perform the laboratory work.
-What`s really funny now is that now same task seems a lot more easier than it seemt two weeks ago, and that is, probably, a result.
-So what`s the difference btw now and two weeks ago?
+Of course in the end I still obtained bidlocode, but at least it's less now(lines of code ) :D. It's really nice that what we learn at the course helps us to perform the laboratory work.
+What's really funny now is that now same task seems a lot more easier than it seemt two weeks ago, and that is, probably, a result.
+So what's the difference btw now and two weeks ago?
 Lots of lines of bidlocode were written, some coffee in minus and... my pc probably hates me for so many

 ```java -jar Core.jar 2^3+((3-4)^2)
 ```
 like-previous terminal commands, project creations and so on.
-Even stackoverflow must be surprised on frequency i visited their site, considering the bunch of questions I had...
+Even stackoverflow must be surprised on frequency I visited their site with, considering the bunch of questions I had.
 Now I feel really motivated and challenged to proceed to the next laboratory work, and to do my best. :)

 ##Laboratory Work No.1